z0v3r1n/z0v3r1n.github.io/content/pages/about.md

 </div>

 <br>
-I'm 16 year old wanna-be vuln researcher tinkering with kernel/browsers these days.
-CTFs with my team capablanca in free time and,
+I'm 16 year old wanna-be vulnerability researcher tinkering with kernel/browsers these days and play ctfs with my team capablanca in free time.
+I made this blog to write about topics/ctf challenges that interest me.

 ```
 14th: BuckeyeCTF 2025